 - Make a Cozy Sleeping Spot Crates make cozy dens for pups.
 "Get an appropriate-sized crate where the puppy can stand up, lie down, and turn around.
 For large breeds, make sure you get a crate that has a divider so the crate can 'grow' with the puppy," says Kristi Koltavary, certified professional dog trainer and owner of Your Complete Canine in Gales Ferry, Connecticut.

 - Gather Feeding Supplies You'll need treats, food, and water bowls.
-Make sure the bowls are appropriate for a puppy the size of your new family member, and feed your puppy a high-quality puppy-specific food.
+Make sure the bowls are appropriate for your puppy’s size and upgrade them to larger ones as they grow, if necessary.
+You should also feed your puppy a high-quality puppy-specific food.
 "These foods have higher calorie and protein content for growing pups," says Steve Weinberg, DVM of 911 VETS in Los Angeles.
-Foods like Nature's Recipe® Grain Free Puppy Chicken, Sweet Potato & Pumpkin Recipe contain ingredients puppies love.
+Additionally, puppy-specific foods contain unique nutrients puppies need, but that may not be present in adult dog foods.
+Some of these ingredients include EPA & DHA, controlled and targeted amounts of calcium and phosphorus, and increased macronutrient levels.
+Nature's Recipe® puppy foods, like our Grain Free Puppy Chicken, Sweet Potato & Pumpkin Recipe, contain ingredients puppies love to deliver the nutrients they need.

 - Get Other Essentials You'll also need a leash, collar, carrier or harness for car trips, puppy training pads, poo bags, a toothbrush, enzymatic cleaner (accidents happen!), and grooming supplies like puppy shampoo and a brush.